TheGamerASD/AWBW-Mapmaking-Guide/information/map_categorization.md

 ### A-Rank
 These maps are good enough for competitive play.
 They might have minor balance issues or a tendency to stall out in high level play.
 Maps in this category are not actively monitored, so many older A-Rank maps would be casual play or even uncategorized if they were published today.

 A-Rank is a very broad category even today, with the worst maps bordering on the edge of casual play, and the best maps being good enough to be used in the Global League.
-New categorized maps usually take a few months to be categorized into A-Rank.
+New categorized maps usually take a few months to be categorized into A-Rank, though there is no minimum time before a map can be categorized into A-Rank.
 Games on the map are not analyzed when a map is categorized into A-Rank.

 ### S-Rank
 These maps are the highest quality competitive maps.
 They have almost no balance issues and are hard to stall in, even in high level play.
 S-Rank maps encourage dynamic and interesting matches with well-designed fronts and capture phases.
 Some S-Rank maps got A-Rank first, before they were categorized into S-Rank.
 Maps in this category are actively monitored, so some older S-Rank maps were removed from S-Rank as map quality standards increased.